Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Introduction

 Another crucial quantity for characterizing reconnection acceleration, in addition to the particle power spectrum, is the acceleration time.
 According to the Fermi mechanism, for a constant reconnection rate, there is an exponential energy growth over time, regardless of the energy \citep[e.g.][]{dalpino_lazarian_2005, dalpino_kowal_15}.
-3D MHD simulations of turbulence-induced reconnection in relativistic and non-reativistic flows have shown nearly exponential growth over time, with a very weak dependence on energy, implying acceleration times approximately of $t_{acc} \propto E_p^{0.2}$ in current sheets with nearly relativistic reconnection velocities \citep[][]{delvalle_etal_16} and $t_{acc} \propto E_p^{0.1}$ in relativistic jets \citep[][]{Medina-Torrejón_2021, Medina-Torrejón_2023}, confirming the predictions for the Fermi regime.
+In other words, the acceleration time is expected to be independent of particle energy, provided that the reconnection velocity, $v_{\rm rec}$, remains constant, since $\Delta E / E \propto v_{\rm rec}/c$.
+3D MHD simulations of turbulence-induced reconnection in relativistic and non-reativistic flows have shown nearly exponential growth over time, with a very weak dependence on energy, implying acceleration times approximately of $t_{acc} \propto E_p^{0.2}$ in current sheets with nearly relativistic reconnection velocities \citep[][]{delvalle_etal_16} and $t_{acc} \propto E_p^{0.1}$ in relativistic jets \citep[][]{Medina-Torrejon_2021, Medina-Torrejon_2023}, confirming the predictions for the Fermi regime.
 The slight departure from zero-dependence is attributed to the fact that in such flows, the reconnection velocity is not constant (with average values varying between $\sim 0.01 - 0.05 v_A$, where $v_A$ is the Alfvén speed).
 The 3D MHD simulations have also revealed a strong dependence of the particle acceleration time on the reconnection velocity \citep[][]{delvalle_etal_16}, which is also consistent with the theory \citep[][]{dalpino_lazarian_2005}.
 As emphasized earlier, the Fermi regime continues until the particles reach a threshold energy at which their Larmor radius equals the thickness of the largest reconnection layers.
 Beyond this energy, these simulations show that particles transition to slower acceleration, drifting in the gradients of non-reconnecting magnetic fields.

 In a recent study, \citet[][]{xu_lazarian_2023} \citepalias[hereafter][]{xu_lazarian_2023} revisited the earlier work by \cite{dalpino_lazarian_2005}, who initially proposed the Fermi process as the primary mechanism for reconnection acceleration \citep[see also the review in][]{dalpino_kowal_15}. \citetalias[][]{xu_lazarian_2023} assessed the particle acceleration time in the Fermi regime within a turbulence-induced magnetic reconnection layer, delineating three distinct conditions depending on the thickness of the reconnection layer, the reconnection velocity and the angle between the reconnection and the guide fields.